 Finally, we look at the financial health of the company.
 We create a report where we measure our exposure to loans, what our costs are, and our cash flow, among others.
 We analyze trends and future obligations.

 Each of these documents, due to their complexity and importance, have three levels of review.
 For more information on how we use these three levels of review, please refer to: Get the Best Result Every Time with Multiple Levels of Review and The Key Processes that Will Need a Three-Level Review.
 One person prepares them, another performs a detailed review, and the final level does an overall review for accuracy.

 In addition to the documents we prepare, we take the main parameters from each of the documents and add them to our monthly metrics.
-Please refer to my blog Metrics: Implement Insight and Strategize Growth Today.
+Please refer to my blog Metrics and How They can Benefit Your Business.
 The overall close must be completed by the seventh, and we have a hard deadline for the tenth of each month.

 Finally, we are annually audited by an external auditor.
 The auditors’ review provides the final level of review for the overall accounting process.
 We perform a preliminary audit in October and then a final one in January.
 Having a preliminary audit process ensures that any issues are corrected during the year in question.
 An external review gives us further assurance that our documentation is always complete and provides the standard to have comprehensive support for all our transactions.